syscollective/saltpeter/README.md

 #https://docs.saltstack.com/en/latest/topics/targeting/compound.html

     number_of_targets: 0
-#number of machines to execute on, optional, 0 means all
+#number of machines to execute on, optional, 0 means all;
+#if set to 1, it will execute on only 1 machine randomly chosen from the available targets

+    soft_timeout: 120
+    hard_timeout: 240
+# timeout values; soft_timeout is used only for monitoring purposes, it will only produce a line in the log so far
+# hard_timeout will actually kill the job when exceeded

 ```